ANUcybernetics/aps-ai-transparency-tracker/README.md

 url = "https://example.gov.au/ai-transparency-statement"
 ```

-If the AI transparency statement URL is unknown or doesn't exist, set
+If the AI Transparency Statement URL is unknown or doesn't exist, set
 `url = ""`.
 The scraper will skip agencies with empty URLs, but tests will fail
 as a reminder to either find the URL or confirm none exists.